-No matter if you’ve just touched your steering wheel, etc., your gloves, booties and mask will help to create a physical barrier which helps prevent contamination in the customer’s home while keeping you and your techs safe from coming into contact with any contaminated items.
+No matter if you’ve just touched your steering wheel, etc., your gloves, booties, and mask will help to create a physical barrier that helps prevent contamination in the customer’s home while keeping you and your techs safe from coming into contact with any contaminated items.

 Now more than ever, it’s crucial to encourage employees to take time off at the first sign of illness and to stay out of the office until well again.
 This is necessary to help prevent the spread of any illness and especially the Coronavirus.
 Additionally, If a technician is sick, it’s always helpful to have subcontractors on call to handle any work overload.

 Coronavirus isn’t just a public health emergency, it’s creating massive uncertainty when it comes to the supply chain.
 Here’s how to protect your service business and make sure you have the necessary parts and supplies to work in these uncertain times.

 With Coronavirus creating disruptions to the supply chain, it’s more important than ever to understand and track your inventory levels.

 With an inventory management system, like Workiz Inventory Management, you’ll know your exact stock levels, down to the container level, benefit from real-time tracking, and receive alerts when you’re running low because preparedness is crucial now more than ever.

 4b.
 Order Enough Supplies for 3 months in Advance